 (2) The Large Load shall not be included in the Network Operations Model until the following requirements have been satisfied:

-(a) ERCOT has communicated the completion of the LLIS as described in paragraph (6) of Section 9.4, LLIS Report and Follow-up;
+(a) The Large Load has met the requirements for inclusion in the quarterly stability assessment as described in paragraph (5) of Section 5.3.5, ERCOT Quarterly Stability Assessment; and

-(b) All required interconnection agreements have been executed and acknowledged by all parties as prescribed in Section 9.5.2, Interconnection Agreement for Large Loads Co-Located with one or more Generation Resource Facilities; and

-(c) All applicable requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, have been completed.
+(b) All applicable requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, have been completed.

-9 LARGE LOAD ADDITIONS AT NEW OR MODIFICATION OF EXISTING LOAD INTERCONNECTION(S)
+9 LARGE LOAD Interconnection or Modification

 9.1 Introduction

 (1) This Section defines the requirements and processes used to facilitate new or modified Large Load interconnections with the ERCOT System.
-This process will be referred to as the Large Load Interconnection Study (LLIS) process.
+It documents the transition from a process that relied on individual Large Load interconnection studies to a new process referred to as the Batch Zero Process.
+The Batch Zero Process consists of a Batch Zero Interconnection Study and a Batch Zero Refinement Study.
 The requirements are designed to:

-(a) Facilitate studies to identify potential system limitations and determine facilities needed to interconnect a new Large Load to or modify an existing Large Load on the ERCOT network;
+(a) Facilitate studies to identify potential system limitations and determine, to the extent feasible, facilities needed to interconnect a new Large Load to or modify an existing Large Load on the ERCOT network;

 (b) Facilitate orderly and organized Large Load interconnections, while allowing ERCOT to determine whether the interconnection of the proposed Large Load would comply with North American Electric Reliability Corporation (NERC) Reliability Standards, ERCOT Protocols, ERCOT Planning and Operating Guides, Transmission Service Provider (TSP) criteria, and any Applicable Legal Authority (ALA);